 Federal and State authorities are aggressively monitoring the health of the lakes in the US and more specifically CT.
 Candlewood Lake is the largest lake in the state.
 The lake is under increasing environmental stress and under the watchful eye of the Candlewood Lake Authority.
-The WPCA is initiating studies of the options for sewering the 1500 homes in the area to prevent nutrients from flowing into the lake.
-This will be a long term solution to improve the quality of this important recreational and economic resource.
+The WPCA has initiated studies of the options for sewering the 1500 homes in the area to prevent nutrients from flowing into the lake.
+[2019 Study Documents] This will be a long term solution to improve the quality of this important recreational and economic resource.
 [More …]

 Dean Road Area

 The office of the Town Sanitarian has made an informal finding that properties on Dean Road and on Pocono Road from Silvermine to Route 25 have had systematic septic failures.
 Repairs cannot conform to current standards, primarily due to hard soil conditions with poor drainage in the entire area.

 The Sanitarian office has successfully petitioned the Board of Selectman to allow the installation of sewers to be investigated.
 Consequently, the WPCA has begun the task to determine possible routing and costs.
 Given the green light from the Planning Commission, an early step in the process was to have a Public Hearing to review the project with affected property owners.
 The project was put on the priority list for 2018.
 A more definitive grant study is pending for Fall of 2019.
 [More …]

 There are several distinct sewer districts that are managed separately.
 The users in each district are responsible for the capital costs of the separate systems.

 These districts include